kelmisc/rails-rabbitmq-demo/README.md

 this demo uses rabbitmq as a message queue.

+to ensure you have ruby gems required by the applications, please run bundle install in both consumer and producer app.

 procedure to start the whole demo:
 1. execute "docker-compose up" at project root path to start message queue.
 2. cd ./producer and execute "rails db:reset && rails s" to